 - supporting cooperative activities that involve the public and the Africana Studies Program.

-At least three faculty members appointed by the Associate Provost and Dean for University Programs in consultation with the director of the program.
+At least three faculty members appointed by FWDC in consultation with the Associate Provost serving two-year staggered terms.

 Recommendations to: Director of Africana Studies

 Reports to: Associate Provost and Dean for University Programs

 10.4.28 Sexual Harassment Advisory Committee (DISSOLVED 10/01/2015 SD0315F) (Revised by SD5707S) (SD8103S)

 To select the annual recipients of UNC Asheville’s various teaching awards.

 - the seven most recent recipients of Teaching Awards,